-'''

-$> mount.xtreemfs remote.dir.machine/myVolume /xtreemfs
+\$> mount.xtreemfs remote.dir.machine/myVolume /xtreemfs

-'''

 remote.dir.machine describes the host with the Directory Service at which the volume is registered; myVolume is the name of the volume to be mounted. /xtreemfs is the directory on the local file system to which the XtreemFS volume will be mounted.
-For more options, please refer to man mount.xtreemfs.
+For more options, please refer to mount.xtreemfs --help or man mount.xtreemfs.